aatansen/Web-Application-Development-with-Python-Level-04-Batch-03/README.md

             return redirect('profile')
     ```
     - Here We take all the info from the edit page form
-    - Then we checked if `dob` and `picture` is present in user edited one
+    - Then we checked if `picture` is present in user edited one
-    - If `dob` and `picture` is present then we update it otherwise we take those value from previously saved one which we get by `id`
+    - If `picture` is present then we update it otherwise we take those value from previously saved one which we get by `id`
-        > We can check it separately but for now we are checking both at once
+        > We can check it separately for `dob` also but for now we are checking only once
     - Another tricky one is `password`, We have to give the model password otherwise it will store empty in password field in the model; So we assign the user password which we get by `id`
     - Now according to our application there are two types and both type has separate model, to update those we checked the `user_type` then we update it by `id`